tsirysndr/rockbox-zig/README.md

 # Rockbox Zig 🎵 ⚡

 Rockbox Zig is an incremental enhancement of the [Rockbox](https://www.rockbox.org) firmware for portable audio players in the Zig programming language.

+> [!NOTE]
-It is a work in progress and is not yet ready for use.
+**🐲 It is a work in progress and is not yet ready for use. 🏗️🚧**

 ## 🚀 Quickstart